 I sometimes feel that way about several foods that have become common ingredients in my meals, which average Americans don’t eat.
 I love them all and would like to share the joy!
 Almost all of these foods have been mentioned and briefly explained somewhere in The Earthling’s Handbook already, but until this Works-for-Me Wednesday there hasn’t been a handy reference page to explain them.

 Sorghum syrup is my favorite nutritional discovery ever!
 (Thanks, Ben, for giving me that first jar!)
-It is very, very sweet, but also, just one ounce contains 7% of your daily fiber, 7% of your iron, 3g of protein, and some B vitamins, phosphorus, and potassium.
+It is very, very sweet, but also, just one ounce contains 21% of the Daily Value of manganese, plus significant Vitamin B6, iron, phosphorus, and potassium.
 It has a milder flavor than blackstrap molasses, which is similarly nutritious, but it does have a slightly bitter taste if you eat it plain; that’s the iron.
 It’s not so noticeable when mixed into things.

 Sorghum syrup is now my favorite coffee sweetener–just dunk a chopstick into the jar and stir it into the coffee.
 It’s delicious on Grape-Nuts cereal and in oatmeal.
 Use it to sweeten Pumpkin Cornbread, Raisin Bran Bread, oatmeal cookies, and other baked goods.
 If cooked fruit needs added sweetening, sorghum blends with the fruit sugars better than refined sugar does, especially with apples, pears, and rhubarb.
 A small amount of sorghum (like a half-teaspoon) gives a richer flavor to spaghetti sauce or chili, reducing the “sharp” taste of the onions and peppers.

 I’ve been unable to find sorghum syrup in stores in Pittsburgh,so I order a 10-pound jar from Maasdam Sorghum Mills and pour it into smaller jars.